-The above New Zealand scenery is currently looking very pristine … however … to the discerning … our beautiful God Zone is not the clean, green, we once knew.
-You would have to be a hermit in a cave, or blind, not to have noticed that our entire planet is now, sadly, very polluted, and Aotearoa is no exception.
-Three of the very many environmental issues in particular that concern me and have prompted this site are (a) the widespread and accepted use of chemical poisons in NZ, in particular, 1080 (used here for over 60 years so it is still not working given they are forecasting to a predator free 2050!) and Glyphosate aka Roundup, ‘the most toxic herbicide on the planet’ says Dr Don Hubert, Professor Emeritus of Plant Pathology in the US) … (b) our increasing exposure to radiation from Electro Magnetic Frequencies (EMFs) … mobile phone towers, wifi and Smart Meters with the EMFs from those soon to escalate to 5G, a great health concern with the usual industry denial and (c) the largely unknown practice of geoengineering which our government says (indeed all governments say) is not happening, later modified to ‘we are considering it to combat global warming’.
-There are of course, many other issues and the potential for harm to all living things regarding them is being greatly downplayed by both governments and corporations … much of the public appear blissfully ignorant of the growing body of independent research about them.
-If you are thinking at this juncture that governments and corporations wouldn’t lie to us, please watch the movie ‘The Corporation’ and see how they can and they do.
+Aotearoa was once a pristine country and widely known as ‘clean and green’.
+Believe me, and I’ve lived here all my life… it is no longer clean and green.
+Our entire planet now is sadly, very polluted, and Aotearoa is no exception.
+Three of the very many environmental issues in that concern me and have prompted this site are (a) the widespread and accepted use of chemical poisons in NZ, in particular, 1080 (used here for over 60 years so it is still not working given they are forecasting to a predator free 2050!) and Glyphosate aka Roundup, ‘the most toxic herbicide on the planet’ says Dr Don Hubert, Professor Emeritus of Plant Pathology in the US) … (b) our increasing exposure to radiation from Electro Magnetic Frequencies (EMFs) … mobile phone towers, wifi and Smart Meters with the EMFs from those soon to escalate to 5G, a great health concern with the usual industry denial and (c) the largely unknown practice of geoengineering which our government says (as do all governments) is not happening, later modified to ‘we are considering it to combat global warming’.
+There are of course, many other issues and the potential for harm to all living things regarding them is being greatly downplayed by both governments and corporations.
+If you think your government wouldn’t lie to you, please watch the movie ‘The Corporation’ and see how they can and they do.
 In 2004 GlaxoSmithKline, the manufacturers of the Black Currant beverage called Ribena, were exposed by two 14 year old New Zealand high school students for false advertising regarding the percentage of Vitamin C in their product.
 Advertised as containing four times that of oranges, it was found in fact to contain virtually none.

 “Commerce Commission Chair Paula Rebstock says that thousands of New Zealanders have been misled by the claim that Ribena contained high levels of vitamin C”.